ArtemRuslanovich/Irish_Annie/README.rst

 Description
 ---------
-Your Telegram bot provides users with the ability to interact with the artificial intelligence Irish Annie.
+Bot provides users with the ability to interact with the artificial intelligence Irish Annie.
 The credit purchase system enhances the interaction with the bot, and payments as well as a referral program are configured, making the bot usage more convenient and appealing.

 Features
 ----------------